|Irish Set Dancing Classes Churchtown Marino Dance Class Dublin Kildare Ireland||Instruments - Dance - Contact|

 The content of the class could be roughly broken broken down as follows:

-Mailing List:If you would like to receive class email messages, such as a reminder when a new term is about to start, please enter you email address at the top of this page and click "Join Mailing List" - you can unsubscribe at any time by replying to any message, indicating that you wish to unsubscribe.
+Mailing List:If you would like to receive class email messages, such as a reminder when a new term is about to start, please enter you email address at the bottom of this page and click "Join Mailing List" - you can unsubscribe at any time by replying to any message, indicating that you wish to unsubscribe.

 Visiting Ireland:If you are visiting Ireland, you are very welcome to join us, even if it is only for a single night.
 The class provides a relaxed and friendly environment in which to enjoy the fun of Irish set dancing.
 The class runs each year from the second week in September until the last week in May the following year.